 Maiden - This division is for horse and rider combinations in their first year showing at the given level.
 This division is not restricted by age.

 Open - This division applies to most of our riders.
 Open division starts at the beginning of the calendar year in which one turns 22 and does not have an age limit.
 This applies to those who ride and train for money as well as those who ride and show for pleasure.

-New in 2011: Young Horse - This division is for adult riders from the Open division showing young horses at Intro, Training, and First levels.
+The Young Horse Division is for adult riders showing young horses age 6 and under at all levels.
 This is not meant to substitute or act as a preparation for the FEI Young Horse Tests, but rather provide an avenue for our competitors to bring out their young horses to compete against their equine peers.
 The age of the horse will be verified by one of two means: 1) using the date of birth stated on his/her registration papers, or 2) if the horse is not registered we will use the age stated on his/her Coggins test.
 Note: if using the Coggins test as a verification for age, the test must have been drawn in the competition year.
-In other words, if you are identifying your horse as a 5 year old for the 2012 season, his Coggins must have been drawn in 2012.
-The are requirements are as follows: Intro Level: 5 years old and under, Training Level: 6 years old and under, First Level: 6 years old and under.
-If you plan to show in the Young Horse division, contact the Schooling Show Chairman to submit your age verification.
+In other words, if you are identifying your horse as a 6 year old for the 2014 season, his Coggins must have been drawn in 2014.
+If you plan to apply for year end awards in the Young Horse division, contact the Schooling Show Chairman to submit your age verification.
 This only needs to be done once per show season.

 Show Attire for MDA Schooling Shows